Skip to content

 To protect the system, all functions running in DataFlux Func have runtime limits and cannot run indefinitely.
 If timeout is not configured, different calling methods will have different default values.

-Calling Method Default timeout Value
+Calling Method timeout Default Value

-Synchronous API (Old Version: Authorized Link) 35
+Synchronous API (Old version: Auth Link) 35

-Asynchronous API (Old Version: Batch Processing) 3600
+Asynchronous API (Old version: Batch Processing) 3600

 Example